zenml-io/zenml-plugins/model_control_plane/README.md

 def producer():
     ...
 ```
-- Consumer pipeline is reading trained model object from the Model Version tagged as Production to produce predictions and link them also to the same Model Version.
+**Predictions pipeline** is reading trained model object from the Model Version tagged as Staging to produce predictions and link them also to the same Model Version.
 As predictions pipeline can run more often comparing to training pipeline, we will link predictions as a versioned artifact, so we can see full history later on.
 We achieve this by setting pipeline into Model Context using `ModelConfig` with specified `name` and `version`.
 Version can be also represented by version number (`1` or `"1"` in our case) or name (`demo` in our case).
 ```python
 from zenml import pipeline
 from zenml.model import ModelConfig